rh-ai-quickstart/guardrailing-llms/README.md

 # Safeguard private data with LLM guardrails

-Add an AI safety framework with TrustyAI and multiple detector services to help safeguard your private healthcare data with multiple layers of protection.
+Add an AI safety framework with TrustyAI and detector services to help safeguard your private healthcare data with multiple layers of protection.